 Google Analytics is smart.
 Very smart!
 But Google Analytics can't read your mind.

-If you decide you need to track more than one website, in the same property…
+If you decide you need to track more than one website with the same property?

 Cross-domain tracking is not an automated strategy.
 There's no easy button for this one.

 You are going to have map things out so you can tell Google Analytics what you want it to do.

 Ok, now that we have both of our dated memes out of the way, as promised, let's look at how to set up cross domain tracking.